-HANDLING STAFF MATTERS
+17. HANDLING STAFF MATTERS

-- a A matter personal to a member of staff that is being considered by a meeting of the staffing committee is subject to standing order 11. - Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the staffing committee or, if he is not available, the vice-chairman of absence occasioned by illness or other reason and that person shall report such absence to staffing committee at its next meeting. - The chairman of the staffing committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of Proper Officer and Responsible Financial Officer.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the staffing committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chairman of the staffing committee or in his absence, the vice-chairman of the staffing committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of staffing committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Proper Officer relates to the chairman or vice-chairman of the staffing committee, this shall be communicated to another member of the staffing committee, which shall be reported back and progressed by resolution of the staffing committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.
+- a A matter personal to a member of staff that is being considered by a meeting of staffing committee is subject to standing order 10. - b Subject to the Council's policy regarding absences from work, the chairman of the staffing committee or, if he is not available, the chairman shall be notified of absence occasioned by illness or other reason and if appropriate that person shall report such absence to the committee at its next meeting. - The chairman of the staffing committee or in his absence, chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of clerk/RFO.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the staffing committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chairman of the staffing or in his absence, the chairman of the in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the staffing committee.

-In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by clerk/RFO relates to the chairman of the staffing committee or the chairman this shall be communicated to another member of the staffing committee which shall be reported back and progressed by resolution of the staffing committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 10(a), persons with line management responsibilities shall have access to staff records referred to in standing order 18(f).

-RESPONSIBILITIES TO PROVIDE INFORMATION
+18. RESPONSIBILITIES TO PROVIDE INFORMATION

-See also standing order 21.
+See also standing order 20.

 - a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - b.
-If gross annual income or expenditure (whichever is higher) does not exceed £25,000 The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.
+[If gross annual income or expenditure (whichever is higher) does not exceed £25,000] The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.